 Fire and Rescue NSW (FRNSW) provides fire, rescue and hazmat services in cities and towns across NSW.
 Most of its activities are funded by levies paid by insurance companies and local councils, as well as state budget funding.

-However, FRNSW may charge for some of its services, such as false alarm call-outs to Automatic Fire Alarm systems, hazmat emergencies that last longer than an hour, statutory fire safety inspections and reports, and attendance at special events.
-IPART has received draft terms of reference to review and make recommendations on these charges, including prices to apply from 1 September 2022.
+FRNSW may charge for some of its services, such as false alarm call-outs to Automatic Fire Alarm systems, attendance at hazmat incidents, statutory fire safety inspections and reports, and attendance at special events.
+IPART reviewed the services FRNSW may charge for, and made recommendations on these charges, including prices to apply from 1 September 2022.

 We submitted our final report to the Minister for Emergency Services in March 2022, together with 5 information papers, on: